storesafe/cordova-sqlite-storage/README.md

 - <https://phonegappro.com/tutorials/phonegap-sqlite-tutorial-with-example-apache-cordova/> (using `cordova-sqlite-storage` plugin version)

-**NOTICE:** The above tutorial shows `cordova plugin add cordova-sqlite-storage` with the `--save` flag missing.
-Please be sure to use the `--save` flag in case of Cordova CLI pre-7.0 to keep the plugins in `config.xml` (automatic starting with Cordova CLI 7.0).
+**NOTICE:** The above tutorial shows `cordova plugin add cordova-sqlite-storage` with the `--save` flag missing, needed in case of Cordova CLI pre-7.0 to keep the plugins in `config.xml` (automatic starting with Cordova CLI 7.0).

 Other plugin tutorials wanted ref: [litehelpers/Cordova-sqlite-storage#609](https://github.com/litehelpers/Cordova-sqlite-storage/issues/609)